Privacy notice relating to the processing of personal data by Rhondda Cynon Taf County Borough Council for the purpose of the Housing Benefit scheme.

 - Tenancy details – period of your tenancy, your rental agreement etc

 - Income details of Non-dependants listed on HB claims E.G. Employed Adult living with you.

 Why we process the personal data

 We process the personal data to administer the HB scheme.
 This may include but is not limited to the following activities;

 - Verify the information you have provided on your application

 - Recover any overpayment of HB from you

 - Identify and detect fraud

-Our lawful basis for processing this information for the above purpose is:
+Our lawful basis for processing the personal data

 - Social Security Administration Act 1992